tree health, trimming, removal

 Sparse canopy, deadwood, leaf scorch, and branch dieback can signal a tree that needs attention.

-Tight access
+Tight entry

 Pharr lots often need careful planning around fences, alleys, carports, utilities, and neighboring property.